 When can I apply for the MIH and begin the program?

 Applications are accepted year round.
 Once all required documents are received, you will be contacted within a week.
 Accepted learners may begin with any of the five terms offered each year: Early Fall, Late Fall, Winter, Spring, and Summer.
 Please view the Academic Calendar for specific dates.

 Over what period of time can I complete the MIH?

 Learners may complete the degree requirements over a period of up to four years.
 However, continuous participation is preferred.
-If a learner takes just one course at a time, the MIH can be completed in as short as one year.
+If a learner takes just one course at a time, the MIH can be completed in one and one-half years.